delta-io/delta/README.md

 This section describes how to set up Hive to load the Delta Hive connector.

+#### Configure Input Formats

-Before starting your Hive CLI or running your Hive script, add the following special Hive config to the `hive-site.xml` file (Its location is `/etc/hive/conf/hive-site.xml` in a EMR cluster).
+Before starting your Hive CLI or running your Hive script, add the following special Hive config to the `hive-site.xml` file.
+(Its location is `/etc/hive/conf/hive-site.xml` in an EMR cluster).

 ```xml
 <property>